 I was introduced to Iris and June by a fellow coffee addict a couple of years ago.
 It’s slightly off-piste bastion dedicated to the art of the Flat White, serving up beautifully foamed cups of morning brain fuel and a selection of baked goodies during the week.

-The menu isn’t an overwelmingly bacchalian selection that leaves pre-caffeinated minds baffled, but a carefully curated few choices that still made it hard to decide what we fancied as we wanted all of the things.
-I may have employed the eenie-meenie-noMatcha-mo method of selection and ended up with their fantastic twist on the insta-luvvies: avocado on toast.
-(I will hold my hands up to a secret obsession with avo toast in the privacy of my own lunchtimes however.)
+The menu isn’t an overwhelmingly bacchanalian selection that leaves pre-caffeinated minds baffled, but a carefully curated few choices that still made it hard to decide what we fancied as we wanted all of the things.
+I may have employed the eenie-meenie-noMatcha-mo method of selection and ended up with their fantastic twist on the Insta-luvvies: avocado on toast.
+(I will hold my hands up to a secret obsession with avo toast in the privacy of my own lunchtime, however.)

 We (3 quarters of the table who all ordered the same – our table mate went mushroom toast) never quite expected a show-stopping tower of brunch though.
-Poppadoms stacked with sprouted lentils, a sweet green tomato salsa, the pop of kasundi, homemade grilled paneer which was heavenly and a perfectly poached egg.
-Delicious, gluten free AND healthy… we followed it up with a (also delicious) brownie chaser and another well brewed flat white as we nattered on.
+Poppadoms stacked with sprouted lentils, a sweet green tomato salsa, the pop of Kasundi, homemade grilled paneer which was heavenly and a perfectly poached egg.
+Delicious, gluten-free AND healthy… we followed it up with an (also delicious) brownie chaser and another well-brewed flat white as we nattered on.

 Named for the Grandmothers of the Kiwi owner Jodie, I feel like they would be proud of this local Victoria bastion.

 Disclaimer: Adventures of a London Kiwi Limited.co.uk cannot be held responsible for any subsequent St James’ Park autumn leaf chasing or Sir Anthony Hopkins spotting post-brunch…